-It can seem daunting to automate all or some of your sales process, but imagine finding yourself with 25%, 35%, or even 60% more productivity on your sales team.
+It can seem daunting to automate all or some of your sales processes, but imagine finding yourself with 25%, 35%, or even 60% more productivity on your sales team.
 How would that impact growth?
 How much of your administrative time would that free up?
 What would you do with that time?
 Sell more?
 Sleep more?
-(I was going to say, ‘work out more’, but let’s be realistic…)

 How to Prepare for Sales Automation

-If you know that you’re going to send an email right after you’ve finished your sales presentation, and then send a follow up text a couple hours later thanking your prospect or client for their time.
-You may want to send another email the next morning, asking if they had any questions about your presentation or would like to proceed with your proposal.
+If you know that you are sending an email right after you have finished your sales presentation and then send a follow-up text a couple of hours later thanking your prospect or client for their time, you may want to send another email the next morning, asking if they had any questions about your presentation or would like to proceed with your proposal.

-If you have defined this sequence of events, or what we like to call ‘Action Plans’ or others call workflows, your process can be automated with relative ease.
-Sales automation really becomes easy to implement when you have standardized your sales process - which is crucial for growth as well.
+If you have defined this sequence of events, or what we like to call "Action Plans" or what others call workflows, your process can be automated with relative ease.
+Sales automation really becomes easy to implement when you have standardized your sales process, which is crucial for growth as well.

-Sales automation usually involves automated sending or creation of pre-written emails for most companies.
-This is a pretty good start, but it doesn’t often engage in the meaningful way we mean for it to.
+Sales automation usually involves sending or creating pre-written emails for most companies.
+It is a pretty good start, but it doesn’t often engage in the meaningful way we mean for it to.

-How Use Automation and Still Break Through The Clutter
+How to Use Automation and Still Break Through The Clutter

 Did you know that text messages have a 98% open rate compared to only 20% for email?
 If you’re not using texting in your communication methods to help sell to your clients, you may want to reconsider.
 This is especially important as Millennials text 45% more than Gen-Xers, who text 81% more than those 50 and older.